 My interest in teaching and pedagogy is an important part of my scholarly identity.
 My teaching experience has ranged from large intro-level courses to small seminars.
-As a teaching fellow, I have received the Bok Center for Teaching and Learning's Distinction in Teaching Award for multiple courses.
+As a teaching fellow at Harvard University, I received the Bok Center for Teaching and Learning's Distinction in Teaching Award for multiple courses.

-I recently enjoyed designing and teaching a sophomore tutorial seminar, "Religion and Democracy: The American Case" (2020 and 2021).
+During my time at Harvard, I enjoyed designing and teaching a sophomore tutorial seminar, "Religion and Democracy: The American Case" (2020 and 2021).
 Furthermore, I served as Course Director for the sophomore tutorial course in 2021, adapting research skills lesson plans for a range of seminars to the remote learning context and enriching the course content related to qualitative research methods and political theory.
 Following these efforts, I was honored to receive the Harvard Government Department's Sydney Verba Award for Excellence in Undergraduate Teaching.

 I have also served as a Bok Pedagogy Fellow, investing in extensive teaching training.
 In this role, I worked with peer TFs to improve their teaching through in-person and video observations.
 As a capstone for this program, I developed a one-page tip sheet for Harvard TFs, "Ideological Conflict in the Classroom."

 Course Director for Gov 97- Sophomore Tutorial (2021)

 Gov 97- Sophomore Tutorial- Religion and Democracy: The American Case (2020, 2021)